 INTERNATIONAL WALK TO SCHOOL MONTH

 Depending on where you live, schools may focus on a different theme each year.
-From safety to improved streets, all across the country and around the globe, communities support International Walk to School Month with events and programs.
+From safety to improved streets, all across the country and around the globe, communities support Walk to School Month on an international level with events and programs.

 HOW TO OBSERVE